 1 Whenever you see a word that you don’t recognize or understand, click it.

-2 Once the word pops up in the blue box, try to read it again.
+2 Once the word pops up in OLSN’s box, try to read it again.
 If you still don’t recognize the word, click it (click inside the blue box).
 Watch and listen to how the letters are spoken and change their looks.
-Try and read it again.

-By scaffolding learners through the initial steps of help before having the word read to them, the system focuses and guides their learning to decode (rather than short-circuiting the process by just reading the word for them).
-By controlling the process with their clicking, learners choose just the level of help they need to recognize the word.
-Once they recognize the word, the popup disappears, and they continue reading right where they left off.
+By scaffolding learners through sounding out words the system focuses and guides their learning to decode (rather than short-circuiting the process by just reading the word for them).
+By controlling the process with their clicking, learners choose just the level of help they need to recognize and understand the word.
+Once they ge the word, the popup disappears, and they continue reading right where they left off.

-To learn more about using the PQ Pop-Up, please click here.
+To learn more about using OLSN click here.

 OLSN is also available as embeddable service that can be easily added to any website.

 Used as a safety net as well as support system, OLSN is the ground floor layer of a comprehensive system that is part instructor, part training wheels, and part safety net that we call the Magic Ladder.
 To visit the Magic Ladder Library please click here.

 Independent Learners – Home – Classroom – School Library – Public Library

 Install Free App: When used as a Chrome Extension, OLSN works with millions of websites on the internet, including most of the largest educational content sites: